chetwanireshma-cyber/healthcare-analytics-project-sql-power-bi/README.md

 February shows strong revenue performance.
 Trend analysis using time-based data.

-🎛 Interactive Filters
+🎛 Interactive Filters-
 The dashboard includes dynamic slicers for:
 Appointment DateDoctor Name
 Department
 City
 This enables users to drill down and analyze performance at different levels.

-💡 Key Insights Derived
+💡 Key Insights Derived-
 Cardiology is the top revenue-generating department.
 Dr. Mehta contributes the highest individual revenue.
 Ahmedabad has the highest patient volume.
 Revenue shows an increasing monthly trend.

-🎯 Outcome
+🎯 Outcome-
 This project demonstrates my ability to:
 Write SQL queries (joins, group by, subqueries) Perform revenue and performance analysis